isc-projects/kea/doc/guide/admin.rst

 -  ``cql`` — Information is stored in an Apache Cassandra database.

-Additional parameters may be needed, depending on your setup and specific operation: username, password, and database name or the directory where specific files are located.
+Additional parameters may be needed, depending on the setup and specific operation: username, password, and database name or the directory where specific files are located.
 See the appropriate manual page for details (``man 8 kea-admin``).